d3x0r/JSOX/README.md

 ### ArrayBuffer/TypedArray

-- (**JSOX**) Open to support for transporting ArrayBuffer and TypedArray fields...
-This will probably be constants as tags applied prefixing and opening brace '['.
+- (**JSOX**) Support transporting ArrayBuffer and TypedArray fields.
+This is implemented with constants as tags applied prefixing and opening brace '\[' and encoding the binary data as a base64 string(without quotes) before the closing ']'.
   - these are prefix tags that can be applied.  u8, u16, cu8, u32, s8,s16, s32, f32, f64, ab; the array is a base64 string without quotes.
   - Base64 is as dense as is feasible; it's a 33% loss; where utf8 encoding of random bytes is 50% loss.
 Something like base127 would be 7 bytes to 8 encoded bytes; and potential length penalty of 5 bytes.